formancehq/ledger/SDK.md

 If the generator provide required properties, you MUST define the licence to MIT.

 The rest of the configuration is specific to the language and should be carefully specified.
-You have to keep in mind the SDK will be hosted on github.com/numary/numary-sdk-<generator name> and so, you could have to define some properties for a language which would not exists on another language.
+You have to keep in mind that the SDK will be hosted on github.com/numary/numary-sdk-<generator name>, so you could have to define some properties for a language which would not exist on another language.

 ## Customization